suitedaces/computer-agent/README.md

 4. Action is executed, new screenshot is taken
 5. Loop continues until task is complete

-The agent uses Claude's computer-use capability with three tools:
+The agent uses Claude's computer-use capability with two tools:
 - **computer** - mouse/keyboard control and screenshots
 - **bash** - terminal commands (with safety guards against destructive operations)
-- **finish_run** - signals task completion

 ## Setup